btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 ## `SKEL`

-If set the `SKEL` environment variable holds the location of the `skel` directory.
-This is the location that holds the (probably hidden) files that are copied to every user's home directory if they are a regular user that needs a home directory and is specified by the system administrator at the time the user account is created (keep in mind that not every new account creation needs a home directory, like system accounts).
+If set, the `SKEL` environment variable holds the location of the `skel` directory.
+This is the location that holds the (probably hidden) files that are copied to every user's home directory when their account is created.
+They must be a regular user (as opposed to a system account) that needs a home directory and is specified by the system administrator at the time the user account is created (keep in mind that not every new account creation needs a home directory, like system accounts).

 `SKEL` is defined in `/etc/adduser.conf` (default values are in `/etc/default/useradd`):